-Airfare is constantly changing, which means a good bargain, mistake fare, or fare war can pop up any day of the week when you're booking flights.
+Airfare is constantly changing, which means a good bargain or mistake fare can pop up any day of the week when you're booking flights.
 But there are consistent patterns that compare and show there are often cheaper days of the week to travel – and focusing on those cheapest days to fly throughout the week is a surefire, expert way to find cheap flights.

-In this post, we'll compare and answer your most burning questions about the cheapest days to travel, take a train, stay in a hotel, when to be flexible, and more.
+In this post, we'll compare and answer your most burning questions about the cheapest days to travel.
 Because something as simple enough as changing which day you fly by just a day is the key to cheap travel and could save you hundreds – or more – on your next trip.

-- What is the Cheapest Day of the Week to Travel?
+- Best Day of the Week to Fly

 You’ve heard it from friends and coworkers.
 It’s widely accepted as gospel: “The cheapest day to book flights is on Tuesdays.”